Alatina alata

 Alatina alata (Reynaud, 1830), often called a sea wasp, is a species of box jellyfish found in the Pacific, Indian and Atlantic Oceans and in the Caribbean and Arabian Sea.

 Ecology

 Alatina alata is mostly observed in shallow near shore waters in tropical and subtropical climate, but also occurs offshore in deeper ocean waters.
 Live medusae collected had hyperiidae amphipods in their subumbrella and some had small carid shrimps and euphausiids in the gut or subumbrella.
+Previously called Alatina mordens (Australia) or Alatina moseri (Hawaii).
+These are considered to be the same species, hence the rename.

 Description

 Alatina alata is a transparent box jellyfish with an pyramidal with rounded tip umbrella, smooth exumbrella and thin and transparent mesoglea.
 The manubrium is short, square, with four simple lips, and without mesenteries joining manubrium walls to subumbrellar stomach walls.
 Four crescentic gastric phacellae (gastric filaments used for digestion) at interradial corners of stomach, disposed horizontally.
 Three simple to palmate branching velarial canals per octant, each with a velarial lappet bearing a row of 3 to 4 nematocyst warts; Gonads are conspicuous, extending from the base of stomach to nervous ring.
 Nervous ring connecting rhopalia, where it connects with the sense organ, and bases of pedalia.
 Four long perradial rhopalia on umbrella.
 Rhopalar niches composed of two small infero-lateral projections and one superior projection.
 Four long wing-like pedalia, each with a pink tentacle with bands of nematocysts along the entire length.
 Pedalial canal with a superior projection (diverticulum).
 Four perradial frenulae connectíng velarium and subumbrella.
 Cnidome: heterotrichous microbasic p-euryteles and small birhaploids in tentacles, and large isorhizasin nematocyst warts.